 Use a pair of sharp and sanitized shears to remove leaves where the petiole attaches to the stalk.
 Avoid removing more than 10% of leaves at one time so you don’t stress the plant.
 You can also remove entire plant stalks by cutting the stalks at the soil surface.

-While you don’t have to prune healthy tissue away, you should remove dead or diseased leaves and stalks.
+While you don’t have to prune healthy tissue away, remove dead or diseased leaves and stalks.
 If you notice a few brown patches on your leaves, you don’t need to remove them.
-However, if you notice the discoloration is spreading, it’s best to remove the leaves.
+However, if you notice the discoloration is spreading, removing the leaves is best.

-Rhapis excelsa can be propagated from seeds, but it takes a long time to develop a new plant.
+Rhapis excelsa can be propagated from seeds, but developing a new plant takes a long time.
 Therefore, growers typically grow new plants from rhizomes.

 You may also propagate new palms via division or stem cuttings.